code-philia/PhishLLM/README.md

 - :x: Relies on a pre-defined reference list, which is lack of comprehensiveness and incurs high maintenance cost
 - :x: Does not fully make use of the textual semantics present on the webpage

-In our PhishLLM, we build a reference-based phishing detection framework:
+In our PhishVLM, we build a reference-based phishing detection framework:

-- ✅ **Without the pre-defined reference list**: Modern LLMs have encoded far more extensive brand-domain information than any predefined list
+- ✅ **Without the pre-defined reference list**: Modern VLMs have encoded far more extensive brand-domain information than any predefined list
-- ✅ **Chain-of-thought credential-taking prediction**: Reasoning the credential-taking status in a step-by-step way by looking at the text
+- ✅ **Chain-of-thought credential-taking prediction**: Reasoning the credential-taking status in a step-by-step way by looking at the screenshot

 ## Framework
 <img src="./figures/phishllm.png"/>